Quiet Contamination of Our Waters

 - Contact a local "river watch" project that may need help counting critters.

-- For younger students: Write a letter to local leaders the importance of clean water.
-Each student includes a drawing of what they enjoy most about clean water.
+- For younger learners: Write a letter to local leaders about the importance of clean water.
+Each learner includes a drawing of what they enjoy most about clean water.

-- Have students make their own alternative personal care products like shampoo, conditioner, or face cleanser, and use only those products for one week.
-There are a number of websites that can be researched by searching for “homemade personal care products.”
+- Youth may make their own alternative personal care products like shampoo, conditioner, or face cleanser, and use only those products for one week.
+Search online for “homemade personal care products.”
 They can journal about their experience on how easy (or not) and effective the natural products were compared to their store-bought counterparts.
 Have them consider cost, availability of ingredients, storage issues (lifespan), and time required to make and use.

 Strand PHIL.II Philanthropy and Civil Society